 College Choice Score: 89.07

 Cost Per Year: $46,314

 Home to one of the best Women’s Studies PhD programs in the world, Emory also offers an undergraduate major and minor in Women’s, Gender, and Sexuality Studies.
-Students take four core courses—Introduction to Women’s Studies, Introduction to Studies in Sexualities, Contemporary Feminist Theory, and Senior Seminar—and then cross-list the rest of the curriculum with courses in other disciplines.
+Students take four core courses (see below) and then cross-list the rest of the curriculum with courses in other disciplines.
 Electives cover global perspectives, race and ethnicity, bodies and health, culture, the arts, religion, and more; plus, Emory WGSS students are eligible for study abroad opportunities.

 University of California, Berkeley

 College Choice Score: 88.65